How Holographic is the Dark Energy? A Spline Nodal reconstruction approach

-The 1-Node case provides a modest improvement fit over the standard 0-Node scenario, and also a \(\chi^2\) value slightly better than $\Lambda$CDM with \(\Delta \chi^2_{\Lambda \rm CDM,\; 1\text{-Node}} = 0.22\), but not statistically significant.
-As shown in Figure~\ref{fig:triangle_both}, the posterior distribution of the amplitude parameter \(f_1\) lies close to zero, with a lower bound $f_1> -0.26$, suggesting a model's tendency to converge toward $\Lambda$CDM (recovered exactly when \(f_1 = 0\)), while still accommodating small deviations that may better fit specific features in the data.
+The 1-Node case provides an {insignificant} improvement fit over the standard 0-Node scenario, and also a \(\chi^2\) value slightly better than $\Lambda$CDM with \(\Delta \chi^2_{\Lambda \rm CDM,\; 1\text{-Node}} = 0.48\), but not statistically significant. {This is further supported by the respective p-value and $\Delta \rm ln{\mathcal{Z}}$ that are $0.7866$ and $3.67$, respectively. } As shown in Figure~\ref{fig:triangle_both}, the posterior distribution of the amplitude parameter \(f_1\) lies close to zero, with a lower bound $f_1> -0.14$, suggesting a model's tendency to converge toward $\Lambda$CDM (recovered exactly when \(f_1 = 0\)), while still accommodating small deviations that may better fit specific features in the data.
 Despite this, Bayesian model comparison using Jeffreys’ scale still favors the standard $\Lambda$CDM model over the 1-Node scenario.
 Moreover, as illustrated in Figure~\ref{fig:distances_unions}, the 1-Node reconstruction reproduces the predictions of $\Lambda$CDM almost identically across all cosmological distances and the EoS.
 This behavior further suggests that the generalized HDE model effectively reduces to $\Lambda$CDM rather than exhibiting distinct BHDE features.